trenskow/app/README.md

 An endpoint is what resembles the express.js router the most.
 It is the one where you define parameters and HTTP method handlers like `GET`, `POST`, `PUT`, `DELETE`, etc.

-> If an endpoint is requested with a HTTP method not implemented (and other HTTP methods has been implemented) it will respond with `405 Method Not Allowed` – otherwise if no methods has been implemented it will respond with `404 Not Found`.
+> If an endpoint is requested with a HTTP method not implemented by the endpoint it will respond with `405 Method Not Allowed` – otherwise if no HTTP methods has been implemented at all on the endpoint it will respond with `404 Not Found`.

 #### Constructor